Tutorials

 cell.sectorize([1, 1, 6, 6], [0]*4)

-# Show the sectorized cell with regions colored according to the 'MATERIAL'
+# Show the cell's sectorised layout according to the 'MATERIAL' colour map

 cell.show(PropertyType.MATERIAL, GeometryType.SECTORIZED)

-Fig. 24 Hexagonal cell’s sectorized geometry shown by applying a color map that
+Fig. 17 Hexagonal cell’s sectorised geometry shown by applying a colour map that

 highlights the MATERIAL